Pest Management Fact Sheet #5028

 Clay A. Kirby, Insect Diagnostician

-The lesser mealworm may be found in any area where there is damp or moldy manure, litter, grain, milled products, or spoiling food.
+The lesser mealworm, Alphitobius diaperinus, may be found in any area where there is damp or moldy manure, litter, grain, milled products, or spoiling food.
 These conditions are usually found wherever there is livestock or poultry.
+The larvae and adults will also feed on dead animals.
 High populations of the beetles may become a nuisance in farms and surrounding communities.

 Description & Biology

-While feeding and growing, the larva will molt 7 to 11 times in the approximately 50 days it takes to become a pupa.
-The pupal stage will last an average of 7 days, adding up to a total of 60 days from egg to adult.
+While feeding and growing, the larvae will molt 7 to 11 times in the approximately 50 days it takes them to become a pupa.
+The pupal stage will last an average of 7 days, for a total of 60 days from egg to adult.
 The newly emerged female will start egg laying in about 11 days.
-The lesser mealworm will complete one cycle, egg to egg, given generally favorable temperatures and diets, in approximately 70 days.
+The lesser mealworm will complete one whole cycle, egg to egg, in approximately 70 days during generally favorable temperatures and diets.
 The larvae and pupae are rarely seen because they hide under boards, in litter, etc. The adults are nocturnal.
 Few commercial poultry operations in Maine are free of these beetles.
 Because the creatures live in litter, it is generally believed that they cause no damage or problems.
 However, lesser mealworms are known to attack the digestive tracts of sickly birds.
 Also, mealworms are aggressive, destroying the eggs and larvae of beneficials such as predaceous mites and pseudoscorpions, that may also be attracted by the litter.
 Mealworms are also credited with destroying the eggs and larvae of nuisance insects such as fly eggs and maggots.
 In some states, the insect is introduced into new chicken houses or freshly cleaned houses to aid in fly control.
 But in many cases, high populations of beetles have failed to reduce or control fly populations in Maine.

 Because lesser mealworms are widely distributed and their food and habitats are found in many rural areas, it seems unlikely that a farm could ever be kept entirely free of the insects.
 Populations must be kept as low as possible, because lesser mealworms can spread certain poultry diseases and damage insulation.

-When areas around homes are infested with lesser mealworms, reduce the light visible from the house and put on a light elsewhere to attract the mealworms.
-An insecticide labelled for perimeter treatment (e.g. permethrin) around the house can be used to kill beetles hiding in grass, under shrubbery, siding, porches, etc., during the day.
+When areas around homes are infested with lesser mealworms, reduce the light visible from the house proper and turn on a bright light elsewhere to draw the mealworms away from the house.
+An insecticide labeled for perimeter treatment (e.g. permethrin) around the outside of a home can be used to kill beetles hiding in grass, under shrubbery, siding, porches, etc., during the day.
 A blacklight electrocuting unit placed in an area away from the house may also help.

 When Using Pesticides